-The resources on this page provide risk reduction, disaster recovery and flood insurance information to those interested in learning how to prepare for future flooding events.
+The resources on this page provide risk reduction, disaster recovery and flood insurance information to those interested in learning how to prepare for future flooding and wind events.

 - Learn how to create a family emergency plan for a flood.